Summer School at Cambridge

 A diverse range of international participants.

-Certificate and Report
+Certificate & Report

 Diverse Social Activities

-British Accreditation Council accredited
+British Accreditation Council

-Education Awards - The Queen's Award for Enterprise 2018
+The Queen's Awards for Enterprise

-British Education Travel Association Member
+Member of the British Educational Travel Association

-The Institute of Leadership and Management
+Certified by the Institute of Leadership and Management

 Teaching Faculty